Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Store-Bought Low Sodium Salad Dressings Worth Trying

-Sometimes you need something quick and ready to go—and that’s where store-bought low-sodium dressings can help.
+Sometimes you need something quick and ready to go, and that’s where store-bought low-sodium dressings can help.

-These options are dietitian-approved and offer great flavor without overloading on salt.
 Most have 140 mg of sodium or less per serving, making them a smart choice for everyday meals.

-Top Picks from Dietitians
+Top Picks from Dietitians (My Top Picks)

 - Annie’s Balsamic Vinaigrette – Tangy and rich, with no artificial ingredients.